 3. Deal with your hair before you leave.
 I like to tell my stylist where I’m going beforehand and have them cut and color it in a way that is low maintenance and dries well naturally.

 4. Pack mostly basics, with a few statement pieces.
 I like to pack basic tops and tanks that can be mixed and matched.
 I’ll also pack a few things that are fun- like a bold colored pair of shorts.
+Long skirts are an essential, as they are great in the heat yet still conservative.

 5. Layers!
 Especially if you are not going to a tropical destination, layers are important.
 Consider your destination before you pack and make sure you are prepared for the weather.